Charted Waters

 Charter prices are quoted per trip (not per person), and include the boat, captain, fuel, and any standard gear.
 A typical half-day fishing charter in the Bahamas runs in the $500–$800 range; full-day charters run $900–$1,500 or more depending on location and boat size.

-What's usually included: Boat, captain, fuel, basic gear (rods, reels, bait for fishing; masks and fins for snorkel trips), fishing licenses (covered by the captain's vessel permit).
+What's usually included: Boat, captain, fuel, basic gear (rods, reels, bait for fishing; masks and fins for snorkel trips), fishing licenses covered by the captain's vessel permit.

-What's usually not included: Food and drinks, premium tackle or fly gear, gratuity, any port or park fees.
+What's usually not included: Food and drinks, premium tackle or fly gear, gratuity, and any port or park fees.

 Step 3: Ask These Questions Before Booking